Img header logo

 We comprehensively refer to scenarios and use them with different temperature zones as much as possible as a basis for our own scenarios in order to eliminate unexpected variables.

-Name & characteristics World Energy Outlook (WEO) published by International Energy Agency (IEA) Details Main viewpoints used at ONO
+Name & characteristics World Energy Outlook (WEO) published by International Energy Agency (IEA) Description Main viewpoints used at ONO

 RCP